 Take the time now to work on your thought leadership strategy.
 Create content that bolsters your reputation and is easily accessible through social media.
 Beef up your social media profiles to reflect your personal brand.

 You might also take the time to look into new content formats.
 Create Live videos on Facebook.
+Share Stories on Instagram.
 Create a YouTube channel.
 You might even start your own podcast.
 Even with the pandemic, there's still many ways to expand your personal brand and reach your audience where it matters.

 6. Leverage Video

 Video is by far the best tool at your disposal.
 It allows your audience to engage with you in a way that's impossible with written content.
 In a video, your audience can see your facial expression, read your body language, and react to your tone of voice.
 All of this combines to deliver a truly compelling message.

 And it's completely doable from home.
 Take a page out of the books of several late-show hosts and others who have made the transition.
 Set up a spot in your home where you're comfortable and start filming.
 You don't need expensive equipment -- most smart phones are well-equipped for the job!
 And whether your platform is YouTube, Vimeo, or Facebook, your audience will love it!

 Here are a few pointers for the best video results...